evennia/evennia/CODING_STYLE.md

 So for the default look of Command class docstrings see instead [the default command documentation policy][command-docstrings].

+### Changing automatic docstring format in PyCharm

+Pycharm will generate docstring stubs automatically for you, but the default format is reStructuredText.
+To change it to google-style, follow [this guide][pycharm-guide].

 ## Ask Questions!

 If any of the rules outlined in PEP 8 or in the sections above doesn't